MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_detectdevice_params.md

 ### -field DetectProgressNotify

 A callback routine that displays a progress bar for the device detection operation.
-The callback routine is supplied by the <a href="https://www.bing.com/search?q=device+installation+component">device installation component</a> that sends the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543674">DIF_DETECT</a> request.
+The callback routine is supplied by the <a href="devinst.device_installation_components">device installation component</a> that sends the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543674">DIF_DETECT</a> request.
 The callback has the following prototype:

 <div class="code"><span codelanguage=""><table>
 <tr>